Trimester 1 2019

 To be eligible you must be:

-- an Australian citizen, New Zealand citizen or holder of an Australian permanent humanitarian visa
+- an Australian citizen, Australian permanent resident, New Zealand citizen or holder of an Australian permanent humanitarian visa

-- enrolled full time in either the second or third year of your Bachelor of Medical Imaging degree in 2018
+- enrolled full time in either the second or third year of your Bachelor of Nursing/Bachelor of Midwifery degree in T1 2019

-- able to demonstrate financial disadvantage, you receive a means-tested Centrelink benefit or have a personal or combined family taxable income below the HECS-HELP repayment threshold, depending on independence status.
+- able to demonstrate financial disadvantage, you receive a means-tested Centrelink benefit or have a personal or combined family taxable income below $56,000, depending on independence status.

 Preference will be given to:

 - students who are attending a rural or regional placement which is recognised for servicing Aboriginal and Torres Strait Islander populations

 - students who can demonstrate the Rotary motto of 'Service Above Self', through involvement in community service.